Dominican Republic: Restoration republic

+The war began on August 16, 1863.
+The Spanish garrison of Santiago was forced to abandon its fort and retreat to Puerto Plata by mid-September.
+The Dominicans bombarded the port of Puerto Plata and destroyed much of the town, including St. Philip the Apostle Cathedral.
+In the south, Spanish forces were successful in driving the rebels out of several towns and into Haiti.
+However, the capture of Azua proved to be a costly endeavor, with two months of fighting and a significant loss of lives for the Spanish.
+Spanish forces from Cuba attacked and captured Monte Cristi on the north coast, but sustained heavy casualties.

+By 1865, the Dominican forces had confined the Spanish troops to Santo Domingo, and the Spaniards were afraid to venture outside the capital.
+After nearly two years of fighting, Spain abandoned the island in July 1865.
+One military historian estimates Spanish casualties at 10,888 killed or wounded in action and thousands dead from yellow fever, while the Dominican forces fighting for Spain suffered 10,000 casualties.
+Another military historian estimates that Spain lost 18,000 dead, a figure that does not include the Dominicans, Cubans, and Puerto Ricans fighting alongside them.
+The Dominicans fighting for independence against Spain suffered more than 4,000 dead.

-In 1869, U.S. President Ulysses S. Grant ordered U.S. Marines to the island for the first time.
-Pirates operating from Haiti had been raiding U.S. commercial shipping in the Caribbean, and Grant directed the Marines to stop them at their source.
-Following the virtual takeover of the island, Báez offered to sell the country to the United States.
-Grant desired a naval base at Samaná and also a place for resettling newly freed African Americans.
-The treaty, which included U.S. payment of $1.5 million for Dominican debt repayment, was defeated in the United States Senate in 1870 on a vote of 28–28, two-thirds being required.
+Political strife again prevailed in the following years; warlords ruled, military revolts were extremely common, and the nation amassed debt.
+It was now Báez's turn to act on his plan of annexing the country to the United States, where two successive presidents were supportive.
+U.S. President Ulysses S. Grant desired a naval base at Samaná and also a place for resettling newly freed African Americans.
+The treaty was defeated in the United States Senate in 1870.
 Báez was toppled in 1874, returned, and was toppled for good in 1878.
-A new generation was thence in charge, with the passing of Santana (he died in 1864) and Báez from the scene.

 Relative peace came to the country in the 1880s, which saw the coming to power of General Ulises Heureaux.
-"Lilís", as the new president was nicknamed, enjoyed a period of popularity.
-He was, however, "a consummate dissembler", who put the nation deep into debt while using much of the proceeds for his personal use and to maintain his police state.
-Heureaux became rampantly despotic and unpopular.
+"Lilís", as the new president was nicknamed, put the nation deep into debt while using much of the proceeds for his personal use and to maintain his police state.
 In 1899, he was assassinated.
 However, the relative calm over which he presided allowed improvement in the Dominican economy.
 The sugar industry was modernized, and the country attracted foreign workers and immigrants.
 Lebanese, Syrians, Turks, and Palestinians began to arrive in the country during the latter part of the 19th century.
-At first, the Arab immigrants often faced discrimination in the Dominican Republic, but they were eventually assimilated into Dominican society, giving up their own culture and language.
 During the U.S. occupation of 1916–24, peasants from the countryside, called Gavilleros, would not only kill U.S. Marines, but would also attack and kill Arab vendors traveling through the countryside.